Call Now

 6. Be prepared to win custody.
 For many fathers who desperately want custody and should have it, they trip at trial and are not prepared for the Court to award them custody.
 What does this mean?
 In essence, they cannot answer the questions asked by opposing counsel or the Court to evidence they are able to meet the child’s needs.
 Be able to explain or illustrate the child’s living situation and community.
 Know the school if there would be a change.
 Be able to list the names of teachers, doctors, and friends.
 This demonstrates to the Court that you have thought about the future and are the proper parent to award custody to—this is the child’s best interest standard and what the Court looks for.

 We hope you as a father (or mother) find this blog post useful in learning key evidence to maintain and advance your position as a father for primary custody in the initial determination or through a modification proceeding.
-Ciyou & Dixon, P.C. advocates represent fathers in child custody litigation throughout the state who wrote this blog.
+Dixon & Moseley, P.C. advocates represent fathers in child custody litigation throughout the state who wrote this blog.
 This blog is intended for general educational purposes only and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook